CarlSetzer/carlsetzer/readme.md

 * Cisco Networking
 * Desktop Support

-## I am working on Google's Project Management and IT Support Professional Certificate through Coursera ##
+## I always seek to grow.
+Currently, I am working on more web dev knowledge by taking 50 Projects in 50 Days (Udmey), Google's Project Management and their IT Support Professional Certificate through Coursera ##